yingw787/tinydevcrm-mvp/WHY.md

 > but IT is booked out for 6 months?
 Is there a stakeholder who has the true
 > vision of the product ,but they'll be on leave at the start of the project?

+I do want this to increase my BATNA (best alternative to negotiated agreement), but I'm not sure how.
+I don't think increasing my technical skills will necessarily improve my BATNA the same way as trying to monetize this tool as a product.
+If I do try to monetize this, for example to recoup my AWS bills, I'm concerned about user direction steering this product that I intend to use for myself.

+I'm thinking in this case, I would build this application the way I want to and attempt to de-risk the product and software development aspect of building a "business", and if significant user interest exists, then fork the project into "BiggerDevCRM" or something, with [enterprise-grade feature support](https://enterpriseready.io) and work on the sales / marketing aspect of building a business.

+Technical blockers shouldn't really exist (something that would block software development entirely), since this idea is already proved out and used by Stripe internally (though I have no visibility into how that's done at all).
+I just *know* it's possible, from a first-principles perspective.

 ### 7. Who are the key stakeholders, and what kind of access will we have to them?

 > Use this time to map out who your stakeholders are and set expectations for
 > how engaged you will need them to be.
 How might you ensure the project never
 > gets blocked from a lack of stakeholder feedback?

+I am the only stakeholder in this project for now.
+If I do decide to monetize this tool, other stakeholders will be paying customers only.
+I don't intend on taking on investment for this tool, and if I do intend on monetizing, I will be choosing a very specific niche of like-minded thinkers, in order to remove issues of alignment or shared understanding (and consequently, build a more powerful product by making certain assumptions about the end user).

+Access will likely be from email primarily.

 ## User Discovery